Physics in Babylon.js

 // Visualize the spring connection with a line

-const springLine = BABYLON.MeshBuilder.CreateLines("springLine", {
+let springLine = BABYLON.MeshBuilder.CreateLines("springLine", {

 points: [springAnchor.position, bob.position],